fenago/python-minicourses/MiniCourse_SciKitLearn/_scikit_learn.md

 scikit-learn, at least initially, pick one or two (or a handful) and practice with only those.

-In this post you will see 5 recipes of supervised classification algorithms applied to small standard datasets that are provided with the scikit-learn library.
+In this lab, you will see 5 recipes of supervised classification algorithms applied to small standard datasets that are provided with the scikit-learn library.
 The recipes are principled.
 Each example is: